The Difference Between A Hurricane, Typhoon, And Cyclone

 Difference Between A Hurricane, Typhoon And Cyclone heading

-Many of us are very familiar with the terms "hurricane, typhoon, and cyclone."
-It may be easy to view these storm systems as completely different meteorological events, but this is far from the truth.
+Most of us are very familiar with the terms “hurricane, typhoon, and cyclone.”
+It’s easy to think of these storm systems as completely different meteorological events, but this is far from the truth.

 The Actual Difference Between A Hurricane, Typhoon, And Cyclone

-As already briefly mentioned in the introduction, a hurricane, typhoon, and cyclone are all exactly the same type of weather occurrence.
+As already briefly mentioned in the introduction, a hurricane, typhoon, and cyclone are all different names for exactly the same type of storm system.

-They all start in the warm water of the Tropics, where vast amounts of humidity provide the fuel for what will eventually become one of these devastating storm systems.
-They form in the same way and also have exactly the same characteristics.
+They all start to form in the warm waters of the tropical and subtropical oceans, where vast amounts of humidity provide the fuel for what will eventually become one of these devastating storm systems.
+They also have exactly the same characteristics.

 Then why are these large storm systems given different names?